efsalvarenga/arrival_pcs/arrival/context.md

 # Campaign setting: Latter Earth
 ***Link to [View-only PDF](https://drive.google.com/file/d/1bOrZFAV3zSfMZnHomFQgXuExUyV44hDt/view?usp=drive_link) and [DriveThru RPG](https://www.drivethrurpg.com/product/416284/The-Atlas-of-the-Latter-Earth)***

+For universe context of the Latter Earth, see Godbound 68-70.
+Latter Earth is exists while the War in Heaven has not run its course yet.
+The

 Full context available on the Atlas of The Latter Earth book.

 ![|500](https://inkarnate-api-as-production.s3.amazonaws.com/9k3bj5Ag6YLxtCwdeu7gUk)